 What?
 You didn't know there is a propagation beacon on 14.100 24/7?
 They been there for over 20 years.
 (Co-relatively, are you aware of the beacon segment occupying the ENTIRE 28.200 to 28.300 segment of 10 meters?)
 NCDXF beacons provide 24 hour propagation assistance for free; the least we can do is give them "room" to operate.
 It's one thing to be on a nearby frequency and splatter onto 14.100; it's another thing entirely to have your center frequency EXACTLY at 14.100.

-CLICK HERE to learn more about the NCDXF beacons and the service they provide.
+CLICK HERE to learn more about the NCDXF beacons and the service that these beacons provide.

 There is no reason why we can't operate a RTTY contest and avoid the 14.097 to 14.103 corridor.